-The bitter cold is on its way, and with snow in the forecast for this weekend it's safe to say that winter is making its entrance.
+The bitter cold has arrived and with the days ahead looking to be just as cold, the ice doesn't look like it's just going to go away on its own.
 Nobody wants to be "that neighbor" that didn't shovel or de-ice their property, but what's the difference between rock salt and other de-icers?
 I've put together a primer that will tell you what melting agents are plant-safe, kid-safe and how to keep your walkways safe for everyone.

 Rock Salt is sodium chloride and is a mined mineral with some impurities.
 It is a hard crystal that has some traction qualities to it.
 It is also the least expensive per pound.
 The down side to the material is that more has to be applied per square foot than other materials and just as ocean water freezes, this material fails to work at lower temperatures.
 When temperatures are below 20 degrees it really doesn't perform well.
 Another downside to it is that it is corrosive to metal.
 It is also toxic to grass and plants, and with excessive use it will render a soil to be sterile to plant life.

 Calcium Chloride has the lowest melting point at -25 degrees.
 When it comes in contact with ice it immediately heats up and melts the ice or snow.
 It is similar to rock salt because it has a high available chloride content but it is more toxic.
 It is the fastest acting of all the ice melting agents.
 The white bead can break down with water and leave a slimy coating if put down too heavy.

 Magnesium Chloride will melt down to -5 degrees.
 It is less toxic than baking soda and has a chloride content that is approximately 50% of rock salt.
 It is much kinder to the environment and safer to use around kids and pets.
 It is also used as a dust controlling agent in horse arenas.